International Freight Gateways

 and value

-trade has grown considerably, and the movement of these goods within the United
+International trade has grown considerably, and the movement

-States is placing pressure on the domestic transportation network and on all
+of these goods within the United States is placing pressure on the domestic

-modes.
-Trucks are the most common mode used to move imports and exports between
+transportation network and on all modes.
+Trucks are the most common mode used

-international gateways and inland locations.
-This trend is expected to continue
+locations.
+This trend is expected to continue with tonnage of U.S.-international

-with tonnage of U.S.-international trade forecast to grow at a rate of about 2.9 percent per year
+trade forecast to grow at a rate of about 2.1 percent per year between 2023 and

 Top trading partners of the U.S. in merchandise trade

-partners include Vietnam’s jump from 68 to 13, and India’s climb from 25 to 9
+of U.S. trade partners include Vietnam’s jump from 68 to 10, and India’s climb

-between 2000 and 2019.
+from 25 to 9 between 2000 and 2022.

 Trade with Canada and Mexico